Skip to main content

 Know your floor before you spend a cent on ads

-ROAS — return on ad spend — is just revenue divided by ad spend.
-A 4.0x ROAS means every $1 of ads brought in $4 of sales.
-But a ROAS that looks great can still lose money: if your product, fees, and shipping eat 80% of the sale price, you only have 20% left to pay for ads, and any ROAS under 5.0x is a loss.
+A high ROAS can still lose money.
+ROAS is just revenue ÷ ad spend — a 4.0x ROAS means each unit of ad spend brought back 4 times its value in sales.
+But if product cost, fees, and shipping eat 80% of the sale, you only have 20% left to pay for ads, and any ROAS under 5.0x is a loss.
 The break-even point is the exact ROAS where ad profit is zero — your floor.
-Run above it and ads make money; run below it and every campaign quietly burns cash.
+Above it, ads make money; below it, every campaign quietly burns cash.

 The math is simpler than it looks.
-Every sale already carries some profit before you advertise it: selling price minus product cost minus marketplace/payment fees minus any shipping you absorb.
-That leftover — the contribution margin — is the entire budget you have to spend on ads for that order.
-Break-even ROAS is just the selling price divided by that pre-ad profit, and break-even ACoS (ad cost ÷ sales) is the contribution margin itself.
+Every sale carries pre-ad profit: selling price minus product cost minus fees minus shipping.
+That leftover — the contribution margin — is the entire budget you have for ads.
+Break-even ROAS = selling price ÷ pre-ad profit.
+Break-even ACoS = the contribution margin itself.
 The two are reciprocals: ACoS% = 100 ÷ ROAS, and ROAS = 100 ÷ ACoS%.

 How it works